 KesselRun engages organizations of all sizes to help measure and mitigate travel risk.
 In general, travel risk management is the process an organization implements to reduce its legal and fiduciary responsibilities to keep its travelers safe when traveling on company business.
 At an organizational level, risk mitigation is comprised of many touch points within a company including Human Resources, Internal Audit/Compliance, IT, Risk/Security, and Travel.

 When employees travel for business, organizations have both a legal and fiduciary responsibility to their travelers.
-Depending on the specific travel patterns and nature of travel, a company’s legal responsibilities may vary greatly—an organization with travelers working for a defense contractor located in high risk destinations may perceive a different legal requirement than a sales-driven company with travelers flying or driving to relatively safe locales.
+Depending on the specific travel patterns and nature of travel, a company’s legal responsibilities may vary greatly—an organization with travelers working for a defense contractor located in high risk destinations may perceive a different legal requirement than a sales-driven company with travelers flying or driving to relatively safe locations.
+It’s important for the company to maintain visibility into the location of their travelers across the globe.
 From a fiduciary perspective, the burden the organization has to some extent rests on its perceived legal exposure should a traveler fall ill, get hurt, or suffer a geo-political event such as a terror attack.
 KesselRun has found; however, that companies perceive differing levels of the duty of care it owes a traveler based not only on potential legal exposure, but also its corporate culture.
 Some organizations seek the bare minimum duty of care and others proactively seek to do everything possible to ensure traveler safety.
 Each approach coming with a different level of financial impact—both up-front and per incident—to the organization.

 As with most other aspects of the corporate travel supply chain, travel risk management needs to be implemented with the core values and goals of the organization and cannot be pursued as a one-size-fits-all approach.
 In addition to understanding the business habits of the traveler, KesselRun also gets a handle on the client’s culture as it engages its client to build or advise on a travel risk management program.